SweBarre/sps/README.rst

     $ make test

-If virtualenv isn’t active then use:
+If virtualenv isn't active then use:

 ::